Depreciation Guidance Note – Some Important Points (Detailed)

-Depreciation Guidance Note – Some Important Points, February 15, 2016.
+Depreciation Guidance Note – Some Important Points.
 Accounting for depreciation by Indian corporates is governed by the provisions of the Companies Act 2013 (Section 123 and Schedule II) and prevalent accounting standards (AS 10 and AS 6).
 Against the backdrop of changes to the companies act legislation, the Institute of Chartered Accountants of India (ICAI) has released a Guidance Note on this accounting topic in order to aid practical application by both preparers and auditors of Indian GAAP financial statements.
 Accordingly, certain incremental action items emanate to the preparation and presentation aspects of financial statements.
 Now check more details “Depreciation Guidance Note” From below….

 Depreciation Guidance Note – Some Important Points

 1. Companies need to determine the useful life of fixed assets as at the commencement of each year for all the carrying assets as at that date and also for newly acquired assets during the course of the year as and when capitalized,

 2. Companies need to assess whether there have been any changes to the estimated pattern of consumption/loss of value/wear and tear of assets during the year and in case of any such changes, the useful life of the related asset needs to be re-estimated,